Birthday: September 16, 1924

-She was nineteen when she co-starred with Humphrey Bogart in ‘To Have and Have Not’ in 1944.
+She was 19 when she co-starred with Humphrey Bogart in ‘To Have and Have Not’ in 1944.
 She first displayed her famous gesture of keeping her chin pressed against her chest while on the sets of this movie, which remained a trademark throughout her career.

-Although Nancy Hawks spotted her, she was discovered by Diana Vreeland who met her through Nicholas de Gunzburg and persuaded her to model for Harper’s Bazaar.
+Although Nancy Hawks groomed her, she was discovered by Diana Vreeland who met her through Nicholas de Gunzburg and persuaded her to model for ‘Harper’s Bazaar.’

-Soon after the thumping success of ‘To Have and Have Not’ she starred opposite Charles Boyer in ‘Confidential Agent’ in 1945.
-While visiting the National Press Club in Washington, D.C., on February 10, 1945, her agent Charlie Enfield asked her to sit on the piano, while the then U.S. Vice President Harry S Truman played.
+Soon after the success of ‘To Have and Have Not,’ she starred opposite Charles Boyer in ‘Confidential Agent’ in 1945.
+While visiting the ‘National Press Club’ in Washington, D.C. on February 10, 1945, her agent Charlie Enfield asked her to sit on the piano, which was then played by the then U.S. Vice President Harry S Truman.

-Bacall was an instant hit because of her graceful demeanor, cat-like movements, twinkling blue-green eyes and light-brown blonde hair.
+Bacall was an instant hit because of her graceful demeanor, cat-like movements, twinkling blue-green eyes, and light-brown blonde hair.

 Awards & Achievements

-She wrote three books, an autobiography entitled ‘Lauren Bacall by Myself’ in 1978, followed by ‘Now’ in 1994, and ‘By Myself Then Some’ in 2005 when she was an octogenarian.
+She wrote three books; an autobiography titled ‘Lauren Bacall by Myself’ in 1978, followed by ‘Now’ in 1994, and ‘By Myself Then Some’ in 2005.

 Continue Reading Below

-The 90s witnessed a string of awards such as the George Eastman award in 1990, the Donostia Award in 1992, the Golden Globe Cecil B. DeMille Award in 1993, and the National Board of Review Award (for best cast) in 1994.
+In the ‘90s, she won a string of awards, such as the ‘George Eastman Award’ in 1990, ‘Donostia Award’ in 1992, ‘Golden Globe Cecil B. DeMille Award’ in 1993, and ‘National Board of Review Award’ (for best cast) in 1994.

 Personal Life & Legacy

-There was an age difference of 25 years between Lauren and her husband Humphrey Bogart, because of which she was nicknamed ‘baby’.
+There was an age difference of 25 years between Lauren and her husband Humphrey Bogart, because of which she was nicknamed ‘baby.’
 They were happily married until his death in 1957.